 Masks are required for any student riding the bus.
 Students within the same family or bus stop will sit together in order to maintain groupings.
 Students may not change buses for an alternate afternoon location.
 They may receive bus notes for an alternate bus stop if it is on their regularly assigned route.

 Transitioning Between Classes & Mitigating Large Groups

 Teachers will change classes in grades 6-8.
 Students will remain in their cohort group within their assigned homeroom class.
 Elementary recess time will maintain cohort groupings within zoned playground areas.
 High school students will change classes in a carousel fashion in order to maintain low numbers within the hallways.

 All faculty will wear masks on campus.
 Visitors are required to wear masks within the building.
 All students will be required to wear masks on school buses.
 Students will be strongly encouraged to wear masks while at school.
 In areas where social distancing is an issue, masks may be required for that setting.
 A teacher may require masks within a classroom if they have a pre-existing health condition.

 Cleaning/ Sanitation Protocols

 Cleaning protocols have been established to sanitize daily.
 Electro-charged sprayers with Ecovasive product will be used within computer labs between each class.
-Foggers will treat all hallways, common areas, and classrooms at the end of each school day.
-Classrooms will be sealed and marked after treatment each evening.
-Custodians will be using Re-juv-nal disinfectant.
-Gyms, buses, and playgrounds will be treated after routes and after classes.
+All commons areas and classrooms have been equipped with air purification systems.
+All buses and playground equipment will be treated after routes and on a scheduled routine.
 Restrooms and fixtures throughout the building will be sanitized regularly.
 Hand sanitizer stations are placed along the main hallway and at entry points.
 Teachers are supplied with hand sanitizer for students within each class.

 COVID-19 Student and Staff Protocols